ZigaSajovic/CppML/README.md

 ### Creating a linear hiearchy of Policy classes from a flat parameter pack

+In this section we demonstrate more advance notions of metaprogramming in **CppML**, such as variadic compositions of partial evaluations.
 Suppose we have a collection of policy classes of the form:

 ```c++